cgreenhalgh/musiccodes/docs/userguide.md

 - `tempo allow variation` (number, ratio - fraction of tempo, default 0) allowed fraction by which delays may differ compared to context-defined tempo.
 E.g. 0.1 implies actual delays may be 1/1.1 (90.9%) - 1.1/1 (110%) of code delays.
 - `tempo max variation` (number, ratio - fraction of tempo, default 0) fraction by which delays may differ compared to context-defined tempo beyond which a full error penalty is applied.

+See [inexact matching](inexactmatching.md) for more examples of inexact matching.

 #### 5. Conditional Matching tab (upper panel)